Tongue in Cheek Theater Premieres First Full-Length New Work BUFFALO HEIGHTS Tonight

-Tongue in Cheek Theater Productions (TIC) premieres its first full-length new work, Buffalo Heights by Adam Harrell, in a two-week run May 7-17, 2014 in New York City.
+Tongue in Cheek Theater Productions (TIC) premieres its first full-length new work, Buffalo Heights by Adam Harrell, in a two-week run tonight, May 7-17, 2014 in New York City.

 The new comedy follows new teacher, Fran (Jake Lipman), on her first semester teaching French at Buffalo Heights High.
 When controversy erupts at the school, Fran encounters unexpected adversaries and allies, including a hapless security guard (Joe Mullen), ambitious principal (Shelley Little), combative students (Allison Lemel and Matthew Whitfield), and a local congresswoman (Nina Leese).

 Buffalo Heights was commissioned and developed by Tongue in Cheek Theater Productions as an original premiere for the company's May 2014 production, drawing inspiration from The Children's Hour by Lillian Hellman and Rhinoceros by Eugene Ionesco.
 It was devised with playwright Adam Harrell (winner of the 2011 NWDC/NPA New Play Award and 2012 Three Leaches One-Act Competition for Birds of Paradise) and the TIC Ensemble cast.
 Buffalo Heights features sound design by Philip Rothman (New York Innovative Theatre Awards nominee for sound design for TIC's production of Proof), scenic design by Michael Lounsbery, and is stage managed and assistant-directed by Shelby Arnold.
 TIC's producing artistic director, Jake Lipman, directs.